telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/orion_mongo_sink.md

 ###<a name="section1.1"></a>Mapping NGSI events to flume events
 Notified NGSI events (containing context data) are transformed into Flume events (such an event is a mix of certain headers and a byte-based body), independently of the NGSI data generator or the final backend where it is persisted.

-This is done at the Cygnus Http listeners (in Flume jergon, sources) thanks to [`OrionRestHandler`](./orion_rest_handler.md).
+This is done at the Cygnus Http listeners (in Flume jergon, sources) thanks to [`NGSIRestHandler`](./orion_rest_handler.md).
 Once translated, the data (now, as a Flume event) is put into the internal channels for future consumption (see next section).

 [Top](#top)

 ###<a name="section1.2"></a>Mapping Flume events to MongoDB data structures
 MongoDB organizes the data in databases that contain collections of Json documents.
-Such organization is exploited by `OrionMongoSink` each time a Flume event is going to be persisted.
+Such organization is exploited by `NGSIMongoSink` each time a Flume event is going to be persisted.

 A database called as the `fiware-service` header value within the event is created (if not existing yet).